-Participants will break into smaller groups by Rural, Urban, and Suburban Market Types and by Region for a networking lunch.
+Participants will be able to break into smaller groups by rural, urban, and suburban market types and by region.

 FMC will present on our new five year strategic plan and how we plan to support farmers market operators and state/network leaders.